 The security of any connection using Transport Layer Security (TLS) is heavily dependent upon the cipher suites and security parameters selected.
 This article's goal is to help you make these decisions to ensure the confidentiality and integrity communication between client and server.
-The Mozilla Operations Security (OpSec) team maintains a wiki entry with reference transport layer security configurations.
+The Mozilla Operations Security (OpSec) team maintains a wiki entry with reference configurations for servers.

-The Transport Layer Security (TLS) protocol is the standard for enabling two networked applications or devices to exchange information privately and robustly, without having to worry about data integrity.
-Within TLS, applications have their choice of cipher suites and security parameters, and these decisions can have a substantial impact on the security and reliability of your data.
+The Transport Layer Security (TLS) protocol is the standard for enabling two networked applications or devices to exchange information privately and robustly.
+Applications that use TLS can choose their security parameters, which can have a substantial impact on the security and reliability of data.
 This article provides an overview of TLS and the kinds of decisions you need to make when securing your content.

 When HTTPS was introduced, it was based on Secure Sockets Layer (SSL) 2.0, a technology introduced by Netscape.
 It was updated to SSL 3.0 not long after, and as its usage expanded, it became clear that a common, standard encryption technology needed to be specified to ensure interoperability among all web browsers and servers.
 The Internet Engineering Task Force (IETF) specified TLS 1.0 in RFC 2246 in January, 1999.
-That RFC was updated to TLS 1.1 in April, 2006, and TLS 1.2 (RFC 5246) was introduced in August, 2008.
-Further work to enhance and improve TLS continues today.
+The current version of TLS is 1.2 (RFC 5246).
+Work on a major revision to the protocol, TLS 1.3 is nearly complete.

 Despite the fact that the web now uses TLS for encryption, many people still refer to it as "SSL" out of habit.